 IACUC Application Forms

-The Institutional Animal Care and Use Committee (IACUC) has adopted this form for submission, review and approval for procurement of whole dead animals (cadavers) for use in research and teaching activities.
-Procurement of animal parts; such as organs or tissues do not need IACUC approval.
+Request for Cadaver Procurement and Use in Teaching or Research Activities 02-16-2012 (PDF): The IACUC has adopted this form for submission, review, and approval for procurement of whole dead animals (cadavers) for use in research and teaching activities.
+Procurement of animal parts, such as organs or tissues, do not need IACUC approval.
 IACUC approval is good for one year.
 Activities that at any point involve live animals must be reviewed and approved by the IACUC on the standard IACUC Application for Approval form.

 - All proposed changes to approved IACUC protocols must be approved by the committee.
 Agencies have different review mechanisms for minor versus significant or major modifications.
 Read a full explanation.

 - To submit a modification, use the latest approved protocol version, and edit as follows: Check “Addendum/Modification” box and “yes” to the Modification question on the first page.
 Provide the date, modification request, and justification in the modification box.
 Update the protocol to reflect the modification in all relevant sections.
 Bold, highlight, or underline changes if possible.
 IMPORTANT: Don’t delete any previously approved modifications.
 Call URCO with any questions about how to submit a modification.
 Here is an example: